Really, I

 wine-poached-pears-stuffed-with-almond-praline-atop-a-marzipan-yoghurt-custard-tart

-just doesnt flow
+just doesn’t flow

 off your tongue, does it?